Resident Resources

 Are any items available for pick-up by residents?

 To help keep things running smoothly, we are pleased to offer residents a convenient self-help option for a number of replacement items for your home.
-Items may be picked up at the Community Center during normal business hours or residents may request delivery by calling the community office at (719) 597-7200 or maintenance at (719) 597-7204.
+Items may be picked up at the Community Center during normal business hours.
 Items available include:

 Home Alterations